office hours: Mondays 2-3 and Wednesday 11-12

 - PhD (2001) Harvard University (East Asian Languages and Civilizations)

 - MA Leiden University (Languages and Cultures of China)

-- Steering committee member of Women and Gender Network (WAGNet); Member of the Board of the Universities China Committee in London; British Association for Chinese Studies, the American Association of Asian Studies, and the European Association of Chinese Studies.
+- Fellow of the Higher Education Academy; Royal Historical Society; member of the Board of the Universities China Committee in London; British Association for Chinese Studies, the American Association of Asian Studies, and the European Association of Chinese Studies.
+Steering committee member of Women and Gender Network (WAGNet).